cat-thats-fat/Cheap-Weed-Finder/README.md

 ### To-be-added Features:

+  Support for alernate Vaporizer Weight: some stores use the actual thc weight instead of the total weight(.15 isntead of 1G)

   Maximum price.

   Add/remove stores by pasting a link to the storefront, and the program will scrape the ID from it.